fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 ## TabView styles in SwiftUI

-In SwiftUI we are not limited to the regular tab bar style.
-Right now we have three ways how to change the `TabView` styles:
+In SwiftUI, we are not limited to the regular tab bar style.
+Right now, we have three ways how to change the `TabView` styles:

 * `DefaultTabViewStyle	` - regular style that we all know;
 * `PageTabViewStyle` - scrolling pages with the page indicator;